CS-4820-Library-Project/LGMS/README.md

 ```

 This will automatically install, enable and clear your Drupal's site cache after installing the LGMS module without needing to use the Drupal admin UI.

+After installation, go to Block Layout to enable and position the two LGMS blocks - page view and contact information